Commonwealth Consolidated Acts

 Complaints

-(1) Subject to subsection (1A), an individual may complain to the Privacy Commissioner about an act or practice that may be an interference with the privacy of the individual.
+(1) An individual may complain to the Commissioner about an act or practice that may be an interference with the privacy of the individual.

 (2) In the case of an act or practice that may be an interference with the privacy of 2 or more individuals, any one of those individuals may make a complaint under subsection (1) on behalf of all of the individuals.